 (a) Purpose.
-The following temporary procedures are adopted to increase access to justice while also protecting the health and safety of court users, staff, and judicial officers during the COVID-19 pandemic.
-The goal of these procedures is to expand the options for a self-represented litigant to file a document in district court.
-A self-represented litigant may file a document by mail or fax in all district courts.
+The following temporary procedures are adopted to increase access to justice by expanding the options for a self-represented litigant to file a document in district court.
+A self-represented litigant may file a document in person, by mail, or by fax in all district courts.
 Other filing options may be available depending on local resources.